 Lastly – if you’re not sold on painting every wall – why not do a feature wall?

-So now you can see how amazing darker walls can look – have I got you thinking about your own home now?
+So now you can see how amazing decorating with dark walls can look – have I got you thinking about your own home now?

 Is there a room that would be perfect for a makeover?